groundboi/dotfiles/README.md

 * `git rebase BRANCH` - rebase your current branch on top of BRANCH
 * `git rebase -i HEAD~num` - view previous num commits interactively for squashing, changing commit messages, etc.
 * `git reset --hard origin/BRANCH` - forcibly make the state of your current BRANCH match the remote BRANCH (say if you've made terrible changes you want to discard)
+* `git worktree add ../another-dir BRANCH` - makes another working tree for the same git repo (i.e. it is not checked out again).
+Also see `git worktree list` and `git worktree remove`.
+Can be a nice alternative to stashing your current progress on a branch if you don't feel like committing yet and need to context switch (say for a PR).

 ## Other tools I typically use